SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments

-Environmental data during the experiment were collected using smartphone sensors.
-The front camera was used to measure the distance between the user's eyes and the screen (reading distance), the light sensor recorded ambient light intensity, and the accelerometer measured three-axis vibration displacement.
-The adjusted text parameters were collected using Android's built-in functions, where line spacing and letter spacing were adjusted relative to the font size, expressed in units of em.
-For example, a line spacing of 1em means the distance between two lines is equal to the font size, while a line spacing of 0.05em means the line spacing is 5\% of the font size.
+\textit{Data Collection} Smartphone sensors recorded environmental data throughout the experiment.
+The reading distance was measured using the front camera, the intensity of the ambient light was captured by the light sensor, and the vibration displacement of the three axes was tracked by the accelerometer.
+The adjustments of the text parameters were recorded using the built-in functions of Android, with line spacing and letter spacing expressed in \textit{em} units.
+For example, a line spacing of 1\textit{em} equaled the text height, while 0.05\textit{em} represented 5\% of the font size.